RV, Motorhome, Travel Trailer and Caravan Off-Grid Batteries

 Lithium and LiFePO4

-I upgraded my own Deep Cycle Lead Acid battery bank with a LiFePO4 bank in 2010.
+I upgraded my own Deep Cycle Lead Acid battery bank to a LiFePO4 bank in 2010.
 So, since then, I have never had to look at battery water levels and no acid spills.
 What a pleasure.
 My main considerations for going the Lithium route was the Acid Spills, regular water checking and the short lifespan.

 The major plus of Lithium over Lead Acid is that you can charge the battery at phenomenal rates and it has a cycle life of 30000 plus.
 So I calculated that this battery pack, when well looked after, can just about outlast me.
 Thus the difference in price was worked into the equation and seemed like a great investment.

 The drawbacks of a Lithium system is that the Lithium batteries are VERY sensitive to over discharging.
 This means that if you let the voltage drop too low, you might loose the battery completely.
 The plus is that you can safely draw it down to 80% of its charge.
 This equates to approx 10V on the pack I own.

 Because none of the equipment onboard my motorhome can run on 10V, I have a Battery Management System (BMS) to safeguard the battery pack and cuts the supply at around 11.8V.

 Lithium batteries weigh around half of the Lead Acid ones for the same rating and takes around 2/3 of the space.